LispCookbook/cl-cookbook/scripting.md

 ## With ASDF

-Now that we'seen the basics, we need a portable method.
+Now that we've seen the basics, we need a portable method.
 Since its version 3.1, ASDF allows to do that.
 It introduces the [`make` command](https://common-lisp.net/project/asdf/asdf.html#Convenience-Functions), that reads parameters from the .asd.
 Add this to your .asd declaration: